-Over the years, we’ve used and/or tested dozens upon dozens of drill bits for nearly all applications.
+We already wrote our opinions on the best drill bits overall—covering wood, metal, concrete, and more.
 In this go-around, we wanted to identify the best drill bits for metal applications.
 That includes hardened steel, stainless steel, aluminum, and more.
 We even wanted to see which drill bits worked well for drilling out hardened bolts as you might find in an engine block.
 People also ask us about bits that handle drilling through rebar.
 These are the bits we turn to and should steer you in the right direction.

 Best Drill Bits for Hardened Metal or Steel

 Clearly, the best drill bits for hardened metal or steel come with a cobalt blend.
 These cobalt drill bits use an alloy including 5%–8% cobalt.
 This cobalt makes up part of the steel blend, so the hardness of the bit doesn’t wear off with a coating (like titanium bits).
 It runs throughout the entire bit.

 You can also sharpen these bits—another huge advantage.
 That matters once you realize cobalt drill bits cost significantly more than other types of twist drill bits.
 Unlike black oxide or titanium bits, you want to reserve these bits for when you actually need them.

 When drilling a hole with a cobalt bit, add a drop of oil on the metal to keep the cutting edge cooler as it cuts.
 You also want to consider placing some wood underneath the steel if possible.
 This lets you cut cleanly through the material and not strike a surface below which might dull the cutting edge.